-Learning how to raise baby chicks isn't hard and with just a little help, even your kids could take the lead caring for your new fluffy baby chicks.
+Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

-Keeping chickens can be a very rewarding experience as chickens are funny as well as useful for eggs or meat (or both!).
+Being a chicken keeper can be a rewarding experience as chickens are funny as well as useful for eggs or meat (or both!).

 If you want to keep your own chicken flock, this practical advice on raising baby chicks will get you off to the right start!